 Cusco is best known as the city close to Machu Picchu.
 There are other archeological sites in the area.
 They are definitely worth a visit.
-If you can get passed the name confusing.
+If you can get past the name confusing.

-I had added an extra day in Cusco, and had arranged for a local guide to show me the local archeological sites.
+I had added an extra day in Cusco and had arranged for a local guide to show me the local archeological sites.
 So the both of us leave up that morning in Cusco at my hotel, we started driving out of the center of Cusco.
-He gave me some good info on the city, and then he said someting like
+He gave me some good info on the city, and then he said something like

 “And now we’re going to Sexy Woman”

 … I looked at him, rather puzzled, asked him what he just said.
 He repeated what I had just heard.
 I decided to sit and wait and see where we would end up.
 It’s only when I saw the sign for the 4 main Inca sites in Cusco that I saw the error of my hearing.
 These sites are called “Saqsaywaman”.
 And with a bit of a Spanish-English pronunciation, …

 The park of Saqsaywaman can be found North East from Cusco.
 It is over 3000 hectares.
 Several.
 The complex counts hundreds of sites.
 Access is ticketed.
 You can take a full ticket, or do a subset.
 As I had limited time, I decided to buy the limited ticket.
 This gives access to4 sites: The main site of Saqsaywaman and the sites of Q’enqo, Pukapukara, and Tambomachay.